workfloworchestrator/orchestrator-ui-library/mkdocs/docs/adrs/0007-component-naming.md

 -- Workflow

 All components in the Wfo package are named with the Wfo prefix.
--- This changes WFO where ever it's used to Wfo to align with abbr. rules used in the backend -- Even components that are not exported are renamed.
+-- This changes Wfo where ever it's used to Wfo to align with abbr. rules used in the backend -- Even components that are not exported are renamed.
 This has advantages including always showing up with the Wfo prefix in devtools and when searching for components in the code